anagha-google/composer2-basic-orchestration/README.md

 The repository contains instructions, code, configuration & input files for basic hands on experience with Cloud Composer 2 and orchestrating DAGs impersonating a User Managed Service Account.
 This is a community contribution.
 Please open an issue for any bugs you run into.

-## 1. Options and Considerations for orchestrating Cloud Composer 2 DAGs

 ![Options](09-images/00-Options.png)

 <br><br>